We’ve got 100 topic ideas that current, engaging, and easy to research. To keep things really interesting, we’ll go into some detail on a few of th...

 You may have options within a general topic area – say, democracy.
 Within that general topic area, you may want to choose to compare and/or contrast the types of democratic institutions in the U.S. and the UK.
 Or, you might want to contrast the method by which the French select a president and the U.S. Electoral College.

-When you have total freedom of topic selection, as is common in an English comp class, you should select a topic in which you have a lot of interest or, if you have a bent for humor, one that will be funny.
-(Hint: Instructors tend to like humor, because they read so much serious stuff).
+When you have total freedom of essay ideas selection, as is common in an English comp class, you should select a topic in which you have a lot of interest or, if you have a bent for humor, one that will be funny.
+(Hint: Instructors tend to like humor because they read so much serious stuff).